 Dr. Sherrill earned her bachelor’s degree from Wake Forest, MBA/MHA from the University of Alabama at Birmingham, and doctorate in health policy from Brandeis University.

-Jerry R. Youkey, M.D., Executive Vice President for Health Sciences and Dean of the University of South Carolina School of Medicine Greenville, joined Greenville Health System in 1998.
+Jerry R. Youkey, M.D., GHS Executive Vice President for Medical and Academic Affairs and Dean of the University of South Carolina School of Medicine Greenville, joined Greenville Health System in 1998.
 Dr. Youkey is responsible for the operational initiatives and strategic direction of all graduate and professional studies offered at GHS through GHS Clinical University.

 Prior to joining GHS, Dr. Youkey served as chief of the department of surgery and director of the peripheral vascular fellowship program at Geisinger Medical Center in Danville, Pennsylvania.
 He also served in the United States Army Medical Corps and was honorably discharged in 1984 with the rank of lieutenant colonel.

 Dr. Youkey is certified by the American Board of Surgery in general vascular surgery.
 He is a member of several professional societies and has authored numerous books, abstracts and journal articles.
 He holds the academic appointment of professor and dean at the University of South Carolina School of Medicine Greenville.